arkency/posts/posts/2020-05-06-avoid-coupling-between-bounded-contexts-using-weak-schema.md

 * coupling of event type to event's implementation (by using a class name),
 * coupling between bounded contexts as with this implementation all of them must "know" the same class (i.e. shipping BC needs to be able to use ordering domain events).

-This is not an optimal solution, but we have deliberately made those choices because of several reasons.
+There are tradeoffs, but we have deliberately made those choices because of several reasons.
 The main of them was:

 * for the sake of simplicity when you start with Rails Event Store,